WHY GO TO PORTUGAL?

 WHAT SHOULD I READ, WATCH AND LISTEN TO BEFORE THE TRIP?

+As you’re deciding where to visit in Portugal, brush up on books, movies and tunes from Portugal!
 Read selected prose of Fernando Pessoa, one of Portugal’s greatest writers.
 Watch “Blood of My Blood”.
 The movie tells the tale of a blue collar family living in suburban Lisbon.
 Highly acclaimed at several international film festivals.
 Listen to anything by Sam the Kid, star of Portugal’s rap scene.